BBC Doctor Who - The Stories BBC

 The Mighty Jagrafess of the Holy Hadrojassic Maxarodenfoe

 In the far future, Satellite 5 broadcasts to the entire Earth Empire.
-Nothing escapes the eye of the sinister Editor and the Doctor suspects mankind is being manipulated.
+Nothing escapes the eye of the sinister Editor and The Doctor suspects mankind is being manipulated.

 But just who is the Editor working for?
 And does Adam have what it takes to become the Time Lord’s companion?